 ♦ Rani Lakshmibai of Jhansi “Manikarnika” (India)- Lead a Revolt against the British

 As a little girl in the palace, Manu preferred male companionship over the women.
-Even though the boys tried to exclude her from their games, on occasion, because of her sex.
+The boys tried to exclude her from their games on occasion because of her sex.

-Married off to the Maharaja of Jhansi, at a tender age, she became -Queen-Lakshmibai Rani of Jhansi.
+Married off to the Maharaja of Jhansi, she became—Queen—Lakshmibai Rani of Jhansi at a tender age.
 Several years into the marriage, she lost her son and husband, respectively.

-For 4 months after the misfortune, Rani Lakshmi took charge of the affairs of state with competence.
-Before the British reined in under the Doctrine of Lapse, which the Rani opposed.
+For 4 months after the misfortune, Rani Lakshmi took charge of the state’s affairs with competence; Before the British reined in under the Doctrine of Lapse, which the Rani opposed.

 Later, a bloody insurgency arose, which stirred fear among the British.
 Jhansi is “freed” from British control.
 Rani then took back charge of her Kingdom, ruling with vigor and firmness.

-It’s during this period that she enlisted troops, manufactured weapons, and created a female unit.
+During this period, she enlisted troops, manufactured weapons, and created a female combat unit.